evanx/sublog-http/README.md

 docker run --network=host -e NODE_ENV=test \
   -e subscribeChannel=logger:mylogger -e port=8088 -d sublog-http:test
 ```
+where we configure its port to `8088` to test, noting:
+- although by default the port is `8080` and that is exposed via the `Dockerfile`
+- as the network is a `host` bridge, so the reconfigured `port` is accessible on the host

-where this container can be checked as follows:
+This container can be checked as follows:
 - `docker ps` to see if actually started, otherwise try without `-d` to see the error.
 - `netstat -ntl` to see that a process is listening on port `8088`
 - `http://localhost:8088` via `curl` or browser